-When our lives begin to change and our future seems uncertain, it is understandable we begin to worry about whether we are on the path God set for us, or if we have strayed.
-However, instead of simply fretting about whether we are moving toward the destination God has planned for us, we can assess our journey and our path, then adjust accordingly.
-In other words, by keeping God and His ultimate plan in mind, we can ensure that we make the choices that will keep us on our heavenly path.
+When our lives begin to change and our future seems uncertain, it is understandable that we worry about whether we are on the path God set for us or if we have strayed.
+However, instead of simply fretting about whether we are moving toward the destination God planned for us, we can assess our journey and our path, then adjust accordingly.
+In other words, by keeping God and His ultimate plan in mind, we can ensure we make the choices that will keep us on our heavenly path.

 Here are 3 ways to ensure you are moving down your heavenly path:

 - Understand that your actions—and your reactions—determine your destination.
 Many times, you will be in the driver’s seat, so to speak, when it comes to the major decisions of your life.
 However, on occasion, life will seem to simply happen to you.
 In both instances, it is important to recall that the way you behave dictates where you end up.
 For example, when Joseph’s brothers sold Joseph into slavery as well as when he ended up in jail, Joseph didn’t despair.
 He didn’t even hold a grudge against his brothers.
 Instead, he found it in his heart to forgive them.
 In this way, he moved closer toward his destiny (and his eventual palace) by acting in an admirable way.
 His actions and his reaction to the unforeseen circumstance led him to his heavenly destination.
 To ensure you stay on your heavenly path, recall the words: “Enter by the narrow gate.
 For the gate is wide and the way is easy that leads to destruction, and those that enter by it are many.”
 Matthew 7:13 (ESV)